 The 43 monitoring wells were sampled intermittently through 2007 to analyze the extent and concentrations of VOCs in the groundwater beneath the CIM property.
 It was determined that the VOC impacts to groundwater were limited to the source area and immediately downgradient.
 Furthermore, the plume had not and was not expected to migrate off the property.
-A final monitoring event was conducted by the State in January 2007, which included groundwater quality sampling at 39 water supply and monitoring wells at the CIM property.6 The results of this and previous monitoring events indicated that despite the PCE concentrations exceeding the MCL at three monitoring wells, PCE concentrations in the shallow groundwater supply wells had been below the MCL since April 2003 with a few exceptions in early/mid 2006.
+A final monitoring event was conducted by the State in January 2007, which included groundwater quality sampling at 39 water supply and monitoring wells at the CIM property.
+The results of this and previous monitoring events indicated that despite the PCE concentrations exceeding the MCL at three monitoring wells, PCE concentrations in the shallow groundwater were decreasing or remaining stable.
+PCE concentrations in the deeper aquifer at the CIM drinking water supply wells had been below the MCL since April 2003 with a few exceptions in early/mid 2006.
 Moreover, there had been no detections of TCE or other VOCs above the MCL in groundwater samples since December 2002.
-Based on this monitoring through 2007, in February 2007 the State submitted a request to the Santa Ana Water Board for a No Further Action (NFA) finding for groundwater remediation and monitoring at the CIM site.7
+Based on this monitoring through 2007, in February 2007 the State submitted a request to the Santa Ana Water Board for a No Further Action (NFA) finding for groundwater remediation and monitoring at the CIM site.
+On December 17, 2009, the Santa Ana Water Board issued a determination of NFA for the CIM site.

-In March 2019, the Santa Ana Water Board formally rejected the State's request for closure of the State Garage LUST site located northwest of the CIM drinking water supply Well 1A within the center of the PCE plume, and requested further assessment to determine if fuel-related contaminants beneath the site could impact downgradient Well 1A.8 An investigation was completed in May 2020 and a report on the monitoring and findings was submitted to the Santa Ana Water Board in July 2020.9 The investigation concluded that: (1) fuel-related contaminants have decreased several orders of magnitude in the perched aquifer below the State Garage LUST site; and (2) the downgradient extent of the dissolved total petroleum hydrocarbon plume from the site is not migrating and has not impacted the CIM water supply Well 1A.
+In March 2019, the Santa Ana Water Board formally rejected the State's request for closure of the State Garage LUST site located northwest of the CIM drinking water supply Well 1A within the center of the PCE plume, and requested further assessment to determine if fuel-related contaminants beneath the site could impact downgradient Well 1A.
+An investigation was completed in May 2020 and a report on the monitoring and findings was submitted to the Santa Ana Water Board in July 2020.
+The investigation concluded that: (1) fuel-related contaminants have decreased several orders of magnitude in the perched aquifer below the State Garage LUST site; and (2) the downgradient extent of the dissolved total petroleum hydrocarbon plume from the site is not migrating and has not impacted the CIM water supply Well 1A.
 However, the findings indicated that gasoline residue remains in the soil downgradient of the

-5 Geomatrix Consultants, Inc. (1997).
+&lt;sup>5 Geomatrix Consultants, Inc. (1997).
 Phase III Groundwater Assessment and Remediation Planning Report, California Institution for Men, Chino.
 July 21, 1997.

-6 Geomatrix Consultants, Inc. (2007).
+&lt;sup>6 Geomatrix Consultants, Inc. (2007).
 January 2007 Groundwater Monitoring PCE Remediation Project California Institution for Men Chino, California.
 Prepared for the Department of General Services Real Estate Services Division Project Management Branch.
 May 17, 2007.

-7 California Regional Water Quality Control Board, Santa Ana Region (2009).
+&lt;sup>7 California Regional Water Quality Control Board, Santa Ana Region (2009).
 Determination of No Further Action (NFA), Tetrachloroethylene Remediation Project, California Institution for Men, Chino.
 December 17, 2009.

-8 California Regional Water Quality Control Board, Santa Ana Region.
+&lt;sup>8 California Regional Water Quality Control Board, Santa Ana Region.
 (2019).
 Response to Soil Vapor Investigation and Path to Closure, California Institution for Men, Garage.
 March 8, 2019.

-9 Avocet Environmental, Inc. (2020).
+&lt;sup>9 Avocet Environmental, Inc. (2020).
 2020 Annual Groundwater Monitoring and Additional Investigations Report California Institution for Men - State Garage.
 July 29, 2020.

 source area.
-Results from the annual groundwater monitoring event in May 2021 indicated that fuelrelated contaminants have decreased, and the plume is not migrating or impacting Well 1A.10 Due to these findings, the State recommended the State Garage LUST site for closure under the LTCP in August 2021, and there has been not action on this since.
+Results from the annual groundwater monitoring event in May 2021 indicated that fuel-related contaminants have decreased, and the plume is not migrating or impacting Well 1A.
+Due to these findings, the State recommended the State Garage LUST site for closure under the LTCP in August 2021, and there has been not action on this since.